wichtounet/wichtounet.github.io/posts/2017/03/migrated-from-owncloud-5-to-nextcloud-11.rst

 upgrade will fare better than they did on Owncloud.
 Moreover, I also hope that the security that they promise is really here and I won't have any problem with it.
 I'll see in the future!

+For more information about nextcloud and owncloud compared to each other, you can read `this in-depth comparison <https://civihosting.com/blog/nextcloud-vs-owncloud/>`_, by David Feldman.